code-shoily/covid19/README.md

 Now that the system is setup, let's load some data.

-* To get the latest dataset from the repository, update the submodules with `git submodule update --recursive --remote`
+To get the latest dataset from the repository, update the submodules with `git submodule update --recursive --remote`.

-* To update the Postgres database with the fetched data, run `mix covid19.load`.
-This will load all dates that have not been updated in the database, so the very first run might take a bit longer.
+Now, fire up `iex -S mix` and in the REPL, type `Source.sync_all()` to sync both global and US datasets.
+If you want to only sync US or Global datasets then you can type `Source.sync_all(:global)` for global and `Source.sync_all(:us)` for US.

 In order to keep the system updated, repeat the steps above.